Gross Rent Multiplier Calculator

 GRM = property price / gross rental income.

 We calculate the GRM by dividing the price of the property by the annual gross rental income.
 The property price is the property's asking price or fair market value.
 The gross rental income is the money directly collected in rent before deducting expenses like insurance, maintenance, taxes, advertising, or homeowner association fees.
 It is the sum of all rental payments if you have multiple units within a property.

 For example, if you are looking at a property that has a value of $1 million and an $85,000 gross annual rental income, you will have a GRM of 11.76.

 $1,000,000 / $95,000 = 11.76

-Keep in mind that the equation for the gross rent multiplier calculator uses the gross annual rental income.
-If you know the gross monthly rental income, you can input that in to our calculator and it will automatically convert it to an annual rental income.
+Remember that the gross rent multiplier calculator equation uses the gross annual rental income.
+If you know the gross monthly rental income, you can input it into our calculator, which automatically converts it to an annual rental income.

 What is a “good” GRM?